 What is a SaaS product?

 I didn’t mean to write an article like SaaS for dummies.
-But still I want to explain what is SaaS in simple terms.
+But still, I want to explain what SaaS is in simple terms.

 SaaS product is an internet software that all users have access to.
-Many of your favorite internet platforms are SaaS – Google Apps, DropBox or Canva.
+Many of your favorite internet platforms are SaaS – Google Apps, DropBox, or Canva.

 As a result, SaaS has rapidly developed as a model for delivering value to the user.
 And the market reacted.
 Large corporations like to absorb SaaS companies along with their products.

-For example, In 2018 Microsoft acquired GitHub for $7.5 billion, Adobe acquired Marketo for $4.75 billion and Magento for $1.68 billion.
+For example, in 2018, Microsoft acquired GitHub for $7.5 billion, Adobe acquired Marketo for $4.75 billion and Magento for $1.68 billion.

-In short, SaaS product market has great potential.
+In short, the SaaS product market has great potential.
 It provides an opportunity to become a participant in the “cloud” wars and choose any niche in its trillion-dollar market.

-Thus, to become a successful player you need to understand the basic concepts and dynamics of SaaS.
+Thus, to become a successful player, you need to understand the basic concepts and dynamics of SaaS.